GloriaAndonyaIT/mtaa-hustles-manager-/README.md

 Simple graphs

  An Admin Can:
-Log in via a secure admin panel.
+Log in via a secure admin panel

-View a list of all users and their activity.
+View a list of all users and their activities

-Suspend or activate user accounts.
+Suspend or activate user accounts

-View and manage all hustles, transactions, and debts.
+View and manage all hustles, transactions, and debts

 Database Relationships
 User → Hustles: One-to-Many
+One user can create multiple hustles.

 Hustle → Transactions: One-to-Many
+Each hustle can have multiple income or expense records.

 Hustle → Debts: One-to-Many

-Each hustle belongs to one user, and each transaction or debt is tied to a specific hustle.
+Each hustle can have several associated customer debts.

  Known Bugs
 The application is currently stable and fully functional.

-If you encounter issues, please contact the developer.
+If you encounter any issues, please contact the developer.

   Technologies Used

 Frontend:
 React

 Tailwind CSS

 React Icons

 Backend:
 Flask (Python)

 Flask-JWT-Extended